From Maker to Crochet Blogger

 I went online to search for templates to make my site look ‘cleaner’ than the templates already available through Blogspot.
 I opted for a free one and coded in some changes to fit what I needed.
 I only know a few things about coding and didn’t do anything spectacular, but I was trying to spend as little as possible and take advantage of the little knowledge I had.

-What Blogging Entails (For Me)
+What Crochet Blogging Looks Like (For Me)

 1. Make Content

 For my blog, you already know that I crochet things and share them.
 My content is (for the most part) crochet patterns, but it takes more than just crocheting.
 I come up with an idea, I design it, I make a sample(s), and I write up the pattern.

 Now that I have the main part of my content, I need to take photos, edit the photos, edit the pattern, and then put it together in a blog post.

 Along with that, I have been doing video tutorial for some of my patterns, which entails me finding a good time to record a video, edit & upload them.

 If I have a bunch of content and no one knows where to find it, then my blog would be kind of pointless, right?
 To make my blog ‘known’, I need to share my patterns/content so people go to my site!

 Every time I write a post/share a pattern I do the following: share on social media, create a ‘PIN’ for Pinterest, format an email and email it to my subscribers, and post it on crochet pattern sites (Etsy, Ravelry, LoveCrochet, etc).